oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If maxc is 0, the maximum number of elements is an unspecified large number.
 If maxc is not 0, it must be greater than or equal to minc.

-Use of minc other than 0 or 1, or maxc other than 1, is a schema extension described in [Section 3.3.2](#332-field-multiplicity).
+Use of minc other than 0 or 1, or maxc other than 1, is an extension described in [Section 3.3.2](#332-field-multiplicity).

 Within a Choice type minc values of 0 and 1 are ignored because all fields are optional and exactly one must be present.
-Values greater than 1 have the usual meaning.
+Values greater than 1 specify an array of elements.

 #### 3.2.2.2 Referenced Field Type
-A field that is a Choice type may include the *tfield* option to specify another field within the same type that controls which Choice element is used.
+A field may include the *tfield* option to specify another field within the same container type that controls which Choice element is used.

+* The *tfield* option MUST NOT appear in a field where FieldType does not refer to a Choice type.
+* The *tfield* option MUST NOT appear in a type where BaseType is not Array, Map, or Record.

 **Example:**